A Top Child Custody Lawyer in Houston

 Grandparents can also file suit for possession of their biological grandchildren under certain conditions.

 Differences in Standard Possession for Less Than 100 miles and More Than 100 Miles?

 The possessory parent has visitation every spring break when the parents live farther apart, instead of every other spring break when the parents live near each other.
 Similarly, summer visitation is expanded to 42 days, instead of 30 days.
 Finally, if a parent is unable to visit on the first, third, and fifth weekend due to distance, the possessory parent may choose any one weekend per month for visits.

 Team up with one of the child custody lawyers of Houston at Ramos Law Group to learn more about which child custody options are best for you.

 Are Parenting Classes Required in Custody Cases?

 Many courts require parents to take parenting classes when custody is an issue.
-There are many court approved courses online and in person.
-However, Ramos Law Group’s child custody lawyer in Houston recommend that all clients verify that the preferred course is acceptable to the court in question.
+There are many court-approved courses online and in person.
+However, Ramos Law Group’s child custody lawyers in Houston recommend that all clients verify that the preferred course is acceptable to the court in question.